jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 #### Preliminary Backward Relation

-> Preliminary backward relation means that the forward end of the relation will maintain the backward relation until the relation counterpart either accepts or refuses it.
+> Preliminary backward relation means that the forward end of the relation might maintain the backward relation until the relation counterpart either accepts or refuses it.
 This politely keeps the other related object’s interface and storage in tact while still offering the ability to adopt the index.
 You may also solve a quota overrun security problem this way.
 >
 > This sounds good in theory, but in practice it may turn out that the registration of the request takes the same amount of storage as storing the backwards relation itself.